 After the hearings are completed, House Democrats will then decide whether to submit and vote on articles of impeachment against the president.

 The witnesses Taylor and Kent are believed to possess key information that solidifies their case for impeaching Trump.
 Ambassador Taylor has reportedly delivered “some of the most explosive testimony in this inquiry so far.”

 The White House had instructed Kent not to cooperate with the inquiry.
-Taylor and Kent both received subpoenas to attend the public hearings.
-The diplomats had previously testified in behind-closed-door depositions last month.
+Taylor and Kent both received .
+The diplomats had previously testified in behind-closed-door depositions to attend the public hearingslast month.

 Taylor is a highly respected career public servant.
 He served as an infantry officer in Vietnam and worked for the State Department for decades, including an earlier stint as ambassador to Ukraine.
 He has been the top US diplomat in Ukraine since the middle of this year.